johnmcfarlane/papers/c++/contractual-disappointment.md

 ### Type Safety is King

 Well-written APIs mean that most bugs do not survive compilation.

-Here we see `std::span` used to encapsulate the program's implicitly-bound input parameters.
+Here we see `std::span` used to corral the program's implicitly-bound input parameters:

 ```c++
 auto main(int argc, char* argv[]) -> int